Generic Name: clindamycin (KLIN-da-MYE-sin)

 - Clindamycin gel should not be used in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using clindamycin gel while you are pregnant.
-It is not known if clindamycin gel is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking clindamycin gel.

 Possible side effects of clindamycin gel: